This hearty vegetable stew is made with an assortment of mixed vegetables and nicely flavored with tomato paste, cumin, and paprika.

 The starting point: my mother in law’s recipe

 Every time my parents in law visited us, they started their visit with a trip to the supermarket.
 Back in my kitchen, grocery bags heaping with vegetables, my mother in law would start peeling and chopping.

 My mother in law is perpetually on a diet.
 The bowls of cooked vegetables and rich chicken broth help her stay happy and full even on a limited caloric budget.

-But even though my husband and I are never on a diet (we simply eat healthy and lowish carb), we love this stew.
+But even though my husband and I are not on a low-calorie diet, we love this stew.
 It’s flavorful, warming and satisfying.
 Almost meaty, thanks to the eggplant.

 The ingredients you’ll need

 The exact measurements are included in the recipe card below.
 Here’s an overview of what you’ll need:

 Tomato paste: I use one (6 oz) can in this recipe.

 Fresh lemon juice: Use freshly squeezed juice for the best results.